Dover, Delaware: Demographics

-Federally, Dover is part of Delaware's at-large congressional district, represented by Democrat Lisa Blunt Rochester, first elected in 2016.
-The state's senior member of the United States Senate is Democrat Tom Carper, first elected in 2000.
-The state's junior member of the United States Senate is Democrat Chris Coons, first elected in 2010.
-The governor of Delaware is Democrat John Carney, first elected in 2016.

 Economy

 Delaware's largest employer is also Dover's: the state government.
 A large portion, but not all, of the state's bureaucracy is in and around Dover.
 Wilmington, in northern Delaware and the state's largest city, has many state offices and employees one might expect to find in the state capital, including the headquarters of the Office of the Attorney General, especially as many large American corporations maintain nominal offices in that city to register their Delaware corporation.

 Dover is one of the fastest-growing areas in Delaware, due in large part to the relatively low cost of living.
 As a consequence, the Kent County government is a major employer in the area.
 Apart from the state and county governments, Dover's significant employers include Dover Air Force Base, in the southeast corporate limits of the city.
 The base houses two airlift wings as well as the U.S. military's only mortuary in the continental U.S., which accepts and processes the remains of soldiers killed in battle.
 In addition, Kraft Foods and Procter & Gamble have manufacturing facilities in Dover.
-Kraft Foods' Dover plant has been the plant that manufactures Jell-O since 1964, when it relocated from Bloomfield, New York.
+Kraft Foods' Dover plant has been the plant that manufactures Jell-O since 1964, when it relocated from LeRoy, New York.
 The P&G plant makes Pampers Baby Fresh wipes.
 ILC Dover, in nearby Frederica, produces fabrics for military and aerospace uses and is the primary contractor for production of the Apollo and Skylab spacesuits, as well as the spacesuit assembly for the Space Shuttle's Extravehicular Mobility Unit (EMU).
 Several local and national retailers and restaurants line US 13 through Dover, with the Dover Mall situated along this corridor and serving as the area's only shopping mall.

 One weekend a year in the spring, NASCAR races are held at Dover Motor Speedway, attracting about 65,000 spectators.
 Attendance at the races is much lower than in the 1990s and 2000s, when 140,000 spectators sometimes came.
 The races bring in increased patronage for local businesses, and hotels and motels sell out weeks in advance.
 Many race fans camp in RVs and tents adjacent to the track.
 These races, and in recent years adjacent slot machine gambling at Bally's Dover, contribute millions of dollars to Dover's economy.

 Firefly Music Festival has been held in the Woodlands of Dover Motor Speedway every summer since 2012.